 How do I apply?

 For most undergraduate students and self-funding postgraduate students, Student Finance England (SFE) will provide the Disabled Students' Allowance.
 The SFE application form is available on line.
-Scroll down the page until you see the heading 'Application Forms for 2010/11'.

 Students funded by an NHS bursary will need to complete the NHS DSA form.